FairadayDream/millerabigail266/README.md

-Hello! 👋, I'm Abigail a forward-thinking problem-solver.
-Thrilled to make your acquaintance!
+Hello! 👋, Thrilled to make your acquaintance!

 EMPLOYERS: